 Photo Credit: Courtesy of the Robert D. Farber University Archives & Special Collections Department, Brandeis University

-One year of Music Theory (MUS 101a and b or 103a and b, with accompanying labs MUS 102a and b or 104a and b)
+- One year of Music Theory (MUS 101a & b or 103a & b, with accompanying labs MUS 102a & b or 104a& B)

-Two semesters of Music History (to be chosen from among MUS 131, 133 and 135)
+- Two semesters of Music History (to be chosen from among MUS 131, 133 and 135)

 - One elective course in music (automatically fulfilled by taking lessons and LBF chamber ensemble)

 - Four semesters of performance in a large Music Department ensemble (in addition to the LBF chamber ensemble)